Kivlov84/nginx-docker/README.md

 # DIND

-How to build docker image in Buddy, kurwa mac
+How to automate Docker images in Buddy.

 ## License

 [The MIT License](http://opensource.org/licenses/MIT)

-Copyright (c) 2015 Buddy
+Copyright (c) 2016 Buddy